 All Scripture is God-breathed and is useful for teaching, rebuking, correcting and training in righteousness, so that the servant of God may be thoroughly equipped for every good work.2 Timothy 3:16-17

 In verse 15, Paul is referring to the “sacred writings” of the OT.
-Therefore, in verse 16, the apostle is affirming that all of the Old Testaments writings are “breathed out by God” (ESV) which is best understood as a metaphor for speaking the words of God penned down through human agents.
+Therefore, in verse 16, the apostle is affirming that all of the Old Testaments writings are “breathed out by God” (ESV) , spoken by God Himself and communicated to us by human writers.

 The apostles also viewed Christ’s words as Scripture itself (1 Timothy 5:18), God’s very own words and their own writings in the same manner, with Peter identifying Paul’s epistles as “the other Scriptures” (2 Peter 3:15-16).